 Whether you are a manager, parent, business owner, educator, or are in a serious relationship, understanding the core differences between a growth and fixed mindset is important.
-Depending on which circles you are in, the idea of a proper mindset is discussed all the time these days.
+Depending on which circles you are in, the idea of a proper mindset is discussed all the time these days, and growth mindset examples are particularly important.

 There is nothing wrong with that, but I believe that when we see growth mindset examples that stretch beyond learning new things, we can see what it means to be successful in life.